pokt-network/pocket-network-protocol/utility/README.md

 **Public facing Fisherman is a vulnerability for censorship and defeats the purpose of decentralized infra.**

 Public facing Fishermen are no more subject to censorship than the DAO is.
 Just like the DAO voters, the more Fishermen participating in the network, the safer the mechanism they control is.
 The true difference between the DAO voters and Fishermen is the Fishermen’s scope of control is limited only to the quality of service enforcement and the DAO’s control spans the entirety of the system.
 If the DAO were to ever be compromised by an adversary, the Validators are able to fork the chain and install a new governing body through a social consensus of the ACL.
 In a parallel situation, if the Fishermen were ever compromised, the DAO would be able to modify the actors without forking the chain and halting service.
-The architectural separation of powers between Validators, ServiceNodes, Fishermen, and the DAO is what truly ensures the safety of Pocket Network.
+The architectural separation of powers between Validators, Servicers, Fishermen, and the DAO is what truly ensures the safety of Pocket Network.

-**Quality of Service is a second order metric thus it is not a good criteria for salaries of ServiceNodes.**
+**Quality of Service is a second order metric thus it is not a good criteria for salaries of Servicers.**

 Quality of Service is harder to measure than Quantity of Service, but it is not a second order metric.
 Total value of anything is measured as: (How Much X How Pure) minus the cost of making it pure.